= Top southern state :

 only available for totals, not available for all indicators

 Percent of North Carolina students in grades 3-8 who earned a college-and-career-ready score on the End-of-Grade Reading exam.

-Forty-five percent of North Carolina 3rd through 8th graders earned college-and-career-ready scores on the Reading End-of-Grade exam in 2019.
+Thirty-one percent of North Carolina 3rd through 8th graders earned college-and-career-ready scores on the Reading End-of-Grade exam in 2023.
 The North Carolina End-of-Grade tests are designed to measure student performance on the goals, objectives, and competencies established as grade-level standards.

 By 2030, the goal is to have 73% of students in grades 3-8 earn college-and-career-ready scores in reading.
 This goal is aligned with the North Carolina Department of Public Instruction Every Student Succeeds Consolidated State Plan.

 Students who are reading on grade level by 3rd grade are more likely to finish high school.
 Students who are not reading on grade level by mid-elementary school are less able to keep up with their peers, are more likely to fall behind on future assessments and continue to be poor readers in high school, have more behavior and social problems in subsequent grades, and are more likely to drop out of high school.

 This pattern continues until students finish middle school.
 Eighth grade test scores are also strong predictors of success on the ACT and future college enrollment.

 North Carolina needs nearly 292,475 more students to earn a college-and-career-ready score to meet the statewide goal of 73% college-and-career-ready in reading.